wax-office-of-inspector-general/waxguilds/reports/eosriobrazil/EOSRIOBRAZIL - Report Jan-2023.md

 ## Does your Guild have any new information to submit that impacts Community Engagement?

-After our rebranding efforts, we created a new twitter account for Brazilian Portuguese content, as well as starting to be more active in our existing English language account.
-It has only been a month since, but we are working diligently to gain traction through informative content, translations and interactions.
+We continue to produce Portuguese content to engage the Brazilian community in the Blockchains we operate, such as still being active on our existing English-faced account.
+One of our main goals is to reach more public through our content, and new partnerships.

 @RioBlocks
-Impressions: 4.1K
+Impressions: 4.3K
-Engagements: 174
+Engagements: 291
-Mentions: 7
+Mentions: 10
 Followers: 2.1k

 @RioBlocks_br
-Impressions: 3K
+Impressions: 4K
-Engagement: 141
+Engagement: 103
-Mentions: 14
+Mentions: 13
-Followers: 21
+Followers: 27

 As with our Twitter efforts, LinkedIn is also a social network where we recently started a new strategy for content and engagement.
 We have seen a slight increase in metrics, but since we are only one month into this new strategy, we expect to have better growth numbers soon.

 LinkedIn:

 Rio Blocks
-Views: 27
+Views: 23
-Followers: 93
+Followers: 96
-Reactions: 62
+Reactions: 13
-Shares: 2
+Shares: 3

-On Discord we have recently opened the door for brazilian users, with their own text channel on the WAX official Discord server.
-Since then, we have seen users come with questions and to engage with the content we post there.
-Gaming na Block also serves as a hub for users looking for blockchain news and a gaming focused community.
+On Discord, we have recently opened the door for Brazilian users, with their text channel on the WAX official Discord server.
+Since then, we have seen users come up with questions and engage with the content we post there.
+Gaming na Block also serves as a hub for users looking for blockchain news and a gaming-focused community.

-Discord:

-Gaming na Block
-Members: 4.616

-WAX
-wax-brazil-BR unique users in chat: 21

-We are constantly feeding content to Hash Digest and have plans that will increase site traffic and newsletter adoption that will come into effect soon.
-Expect more solid numbers in the next update.

 Hash Digest
 Daily news articles